 How and where are my wines received?

-Wines will be received at the Commercial Logistics location in Kelowna between September 14th – 18th.
+Wines will be received at the Commercial Logistics location in Kelowna between Monday August 30th, 2021 and Friday September 3rd, 2021.
 Wines can be either dropped off directly or couriered to the location.
 If alternate arrangements need to be made, you can do so by emailing [email protected] directly.

 Why do you require multiple bottles?